 SPRING BLOOMS IN THE CITIES

-The scent of fresh blooms lingers in the breeze that passes through the Flower Markets of Hong Kong.
+The scent of fresh blooms lingers in the breeze that passes through the Flower Markets of Hong Kong SAR.
 A hive of activity and excitement that that lead up to Chinese New Year sees many keeping their eyes trained on the rows of orchids, bougainvillea, fortune bamboos and auspicious golden mandarin plants.

 One of the largest festive events, the Chinese New Year 2018 Flower Markets take place the week just before the first day of Chinese New Year.
 This takes places across the island with the Victoria Park (Causeway Bay, Hong Kong Island) and Fa Hui Park (Mongkok, Kowloon).